-From years of observing managers coaching, the time managers spend in performance coaching with their best, most contributing employees is time well spent.
-It is more likely to produce increasing results for the organization and for the manager's department and priorities.
+The time managers spend in performance coaching with their best, most contributing employees is time well spent.
+It is more likely to produce increased results for the organization and for the manager's department and priorities.

 Coaching is an effective tool for managers to deploy in their efforts to help employees succeed, and especially help employees increase their skills and their potential opportunities for promotion or lateral moves to more interesting positions.

 Use these six steps to provide effective supportive coaching to your reporting employees.

 Demonstrate your belief in the employee's ability too improve

 Show confidence in the employee's ability and willingness to solve the problem.
 Ask him or her for help in solving the problem or improving their performance.
 Ask the employee to join in with you with the goal of increasing the employees' effectiveness as a contributor to your organization.

 Describe the performance problem to the employee.